AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Introduction

-We evaluate \appname on the same datasets used in prior work~\cite{DBLP:journals/pacmse/TangLLYB25}, comprising 2,102 validated BFC-BIC pairs. \appname achieves F1-scores of 0.48 to 0.74 across datasets, outperforming the eight baselines by up to 27\%.
-Our ablation study demonstrates that both the TKG and agent components are essential: TKG-only expansion introduces noise without intelligent filtering, while the agent alone (without the TKG) is limited to blame-derived candidates.
-This paper makes the following contributions: \begin{itemize}[nosep] \item A preliminary study characterizing where ground truth BICs are located relative to blame commits, revealing that 28\% require commit history traversal and 14\% are blameless. \item \appname, the first approach to apply Temporal Knowledge Graphs to software evolution analysis, reframing BIC identification as a graph search problem and enabling identification of BICs beyond the blame-defined candidate set. \item Comprehensive evaluation demonstrating state-of-the-art performance, with ablation analysis validating the contribution of each component. \end{itemize}
+We evaluate \appname on the same datasets used in prior work~\cite{DBLP:journals/pacmse/TangLLYB25}, comprising 2,102 validated BFC-BIC pairs. \appname achieves F1-scores of 0.47 to 0.79 across datasets, with F1 improvements from 16.0\% to 34.2\% over state-of-the-art.
+Our ablation study demonstrates that both components and the context expansion strategy each contribute: the TKG and agent are mutually essential (TKG-only introduces noise without intelligent filtering; agent-only is bounded by the blame-derived search space), and context expansion further unlocks ancestor BIC discovery.
+A sensitivity analysis across five open-weight LLMs reveals a capability threshold: only the two largest models (37B+ active parameters) consistently outperform the blame-fallback baseline, while smaller models make fewer tool calls per case, skipping the multi-step candidate verification that effective TKG navigation requires.
+A controlled comparison using a stronger LLM further shows that the TKG architecture amplifies the benefit, widening \appname's advantage over LLM4SZZ, while LLM4SZZ's blame-bounded search space limits its gains.
+This paper makes the following contributions: \begin{itemize} \item A preliminary study characterizing where ground truth BICs are located relative to blame commits, revealing that 28\% require commit history traversal and 14\% are blameless. \item \appname, the first approach to apply Temporal Knowledge Graphs to software evolution analysis, reframing BIC identification as a graph search problem and enabling identification of BICs beyond the blame-defined candidate set. \item Comprehensive evaluation demonstrating state-of-the-art performance, with ablation analysis validating the contribution of each component. \item An LLM sensitivity analysis across five open-weight models, establishing a capability threshold for effective TKG navigation and providing practical guidance for LLM selection. \end{itemize}